-What are some ways to host personal websites?
+What are some ways to host my personal website?

 people.uic.edu is the free shared personal web hosting platform for our faculty, staff, and students at UIC.
 The default URL for sites on people.uic.edu is http://NetID.people.uic.edu with NetID being replaced with your own personal NetID.
 You can sign up for your account by visiting people.uic.edu.